What are hip dips, how do you get rid of hip dips, what causes hip dips, and hip dip surgery? We’ll cover this and more here!

 Sculptra is an injectable implant that employs dermal filler to improve hip volume and roundness without surgery.
 The FDA-approved hip dip injections are composed of a synthetic sugar called Poly-L-Lactic Acid.
 The filler works by encouraging the development of localized collagen in the desired location.

 Sculptra is a non-invasive treatment option with the drawback of not providing rapid results.
-Sculptra hip dips injections are a lengthy procedure that takes numerous treatments over the course of six months before a patient sees the desired results.
+Sculptra hip dip injections are a lengthy procedure that takes numerous treatments over the course of six months before a patient sees the desired results.

 At Silhouette, we understand that you don’t always have time to schedule workouts on a daily basis to get the results you want.
 That’s why we offer hip dip surgery, fat grafting, liposuction, and Sculptra for hip dips to our patients.
-If you want to determine if any of these options is right for you, we recommend scheduling a consultation with Dr. Hootan Daneshmand.
+If you want to determine if any of these options are right for you, we recommend scheduling a consultation with Dr. Hootan Daneshmand.
 Call our office at 949-359-8397 to schedule an appointment, or fill out our online intake form.